Probation: Adult and Realignment Services (3227P)

 Percent of Adult Offenders Completing Probation without New Sustained Law Violations

-Percent of Realignment offenders with new felony law violations
+Percent of Realignment offenders without new felony law violations

 In this reporting period, the division did not meet its 75% target for realignment offenders completing probation with no new felony law violations.
 This could be a result of the realignment (PRCS and MS) population continuing to be mostly assessed as having a high risk to recidivate at 41% which led to clients having a high number of technical violations such as absconding, drug use, unknown whereabouts, failure to report as directed, and failure to provide a urine sample.

 It is important to note that the Probation Department utilizes a graduated sanctions and rewards matrix and usually files formal revocations after lower sanctions have been attempted, including flash incarcerations for PRCS cases.
 However, at times, officers may decide that a formal revocation is more appropriate than utilizing lower sanctions, depending on the circumstances of the violation.

 Percent of Actual Field Compliance Checks Made with High Risk Offenders

 The division met its target for the number of successful contacts with high risk offenders for field visits and task force operations.
 The division continues to conduct its own as well as participate in regional task force operations to ensure client compliance with their conditions of probation.

 - Continue to use evidence based assessment tool to supervise offenders according to risk level;